 Davis earned a bachelor's degree in physical education with a minor in communications from Monmouth in 2010.
 He also completed a master's degree in edcuation curriculum and instruction at Ottawa University.

-In his first season at Rose-Hulman, Scheidt coached a wide receiving corps that featured second-team all-league selections Aaron Abbott and Jacob Dye.
+In his first season at Rose-Hulman in 2012, Scheidt coached a wide receiving corps that featured second-team all-league selections Aaron Abbott and Jacob Dye.

 Prior to his time at Cincinnati, Scheidt completed a football assistant practicum at Bowling Green State University.
 He helped organize and run the team's 7-on-7 passing camps, organized the budget and assisted with the team's recruiting process.

-Dominique Ware joins the Rose-Hulman football coaching staff as a defensive line coach for the 2013 season.
+Dominique Ware served as defensive line coach for the first Rose-Hulman football conference championship team in 25 years during the 2013 season.

-Ware spent the last two seasons at Western Michigan University, where he served as a defensive quality control coach and assisted with defensive linemen.
+Prior to Rose-Hulman, Ware spent two seasons at Western Michigan University, where he served as a defensive quality control coach and assisted with defensive linemen.
 He served on the coaching staff at the Little Caesar's Pizza Bowl in 2011 for Western Michigan's matchup with Purdue University and also handled much of the program's social media efforts.

 Ware played college football at the University of Michigan under head coach Rich Rodriguez from 2008-11.
 He earned a varsity letter for the Wolverines in 2011 and helped with preparation for Denard Robinson and the Michigan offensive unit for Big Ten play.
 Ware was named game captain for the rivalry game against Michigan State in 2011.